steamcmd/api/README.md

 ```
 deta login
 ```
-Then use the following deployment commands:
+Then use the deploy command:
 ```
 cd src/
 deta deploy
-heroku container:release web --app yourappname
 ```

 ## Container